abfaz/EDA_AMCAT/README.md

 • In the 'DOL' (Date of Leaving) column, we utilized a lambda function to categorize entries as 'Leave' or 'Present' based on the presence of a '/' character, facilitating further analysis and interpretation.

+## Univariate Analysis Results

+• Salary has a wide range of values, with the minimum salary being $35,000 and the maximum being $4,000,000.
+The mean salary is approximately $307,700, with a median of $300,000, indicating a positively skewed distribution.

+• Academic performance metrics reveal distinctive patterns.
+In the 10th-grade, percentages span from 43.0 to 97.76, with an average of 77.93 and a median of 79.15.
+The mode at 78.0 signifies the most common percentage.

+• For 12th-grade percentages, the range is 40.0 to 98.7, showcasing a balanced distribution with a mean of 74.47, median of 74.4, and mode at 70.0.
+The 12percentage column aligns closely with a normal distribution, as affirmed by the Q-Q plot.

+• College GPAs range from 6.45 (with potential outliers less than 40 that can be considered for removal) to 99.93, exhibiting negatively skewed distributions

+• There is a notable gender imbalance within the dataset, with a substantial majority of 3041 males compared to 957 females confirmed by a bar plot.
+This disparity may introduce bias in gender-specific analyses.

+• 53 % of employees left the company while 47 % are still in their present roles.
+This distribution provides insights into the employment status of the dataset, with a slightly higher representation of individuals who have left their jobs.

+• The majority of individuals in the dataset hold technical roles, with 'Software Engineer,' 'Software Developer,' and 'System Engineer' being the most prevalent designations.
+Additionally, managerial positions such as 'Assistant Manager' are also notable among the top 15 designations.

+• Bangalore, Noida, and Hyderabad are the most preferred cities for employment among the top 15 cities.
+This suggests a concentration of job opportunities in these urban centers.

+• Looking at educational backgrounds, a significant majority of candidates hold a B.Tech/B.E. degree, suggesting a predominant technical education.
+MCA, M.Tech./M.E., and M.Sc.
+(Tech.) represent a smaller proportion of the degrees among the candidates.

+• Most candidates in the dataset hail from Uttar Pradesh, Karnataka, and Tamil Nadu, and they predominantly attended Tier 2 colleges.
+Uttar Pradesh, in particular, has a significantly higher representation compared to other states, while several states have lower representation overall.

+• Majority of candidates passed out 12th in year 2009 and completed graduation in 2013 suggested that it took about 4 years to graduate after 12th standard.

+## Biivariate Analysis Results